nikmedoed/nikmedoed.github.io/README.md

 Visit the site here: <https://nikmedoed.github.io>

-The landing page features:
+Main page features:

-- Short introduction and hero section
+- Short introduction and call to view my CV
-- Highlights of my open source projects
+- Highlights of selected open source projects
-- Brief summary of experience
+- Quick about section with link to the full experience page
 - Contact links and donation options

+The separate `experience.html` page contains a concise resume.

 Feel free to explore the code or get in touch if you have questions!